xiexr/SuperDecode/README.md

 Unzip the binary file to your local disk.
 Please check that no space contained in the directory path.
 To use it, click the "SuperDecode.exe" in the directory to start the program.
 ### Linux
+We provide the Linux version (command line) for you.
+You can download the Linux excutable files from the latest release (superdecode_linux.tar.gz).
+Or, you can download it via Cowtransfer (link:#########, code:###).
+Unzip the tar.gz file to your local disk (using command: tar -zxf superdecode_linux.tar.gz).
+Ensure no space in the path.
+An example script is provided in the directory for you to run the test example data of each tool.

 ## How to use SuperDecode to analyze mutations?
 SuperDecode provides three modules: DSDecodeMS, HiDecode, and LaDecode.
 Each module has distinct advantages.